CANCELLED FOR 2021: Please consider joining one of our Day Trips.

 $1695 The Helm cabin, private cabin with full bathroom, queen bed, deck, ocean view (dbl occupancy; option for three available)

-Questions: For questions regarding the program, registration, lodging or meals, contact the Audubon Camp program manager at email@example.com or (843) 340-8673.
-Additional information about accommodations can be found on the lodging and frequently asked questions pages.
+Questions: For questions regarding the program, registration, lodging or meals, contact the Audubon Camp program manager at firstname.lastname@example.org or (207) 360-7733.
+Additional information can be found on the lodging and frequently asked questions page.

-Please note that for these programs, there are NO prerequisites, and less experienced/enthusiastic spouses/friends are more than welcome to enroll in all sessions!
+Please note that there are NO prerequisites for these programs and less experienced/enthusiastic spouses/friends are more than welcome to enroll in all sessions!